Our Quick Guide Takes the Stress out of this Important Parental Responsibility

 Why do I need a car seat?

 Seat belts in passenger vehicles were designed for adults.
-When used with a child, several factors could cause more injury to the child in the event of a crash:
+When used with a child, seat belts without car seats could cause more injuries to the child in the event of a crash for several reasons:

 - Children are small and underdeveloped; an improperly placed belt across the hips could cause a spinal injury.